agens-no/EllipticCurveKeyPair/README.md

 ### TrailOfBits

 [TrailOfBits](https://github.com/trailofbits/) published some objective-c code a while back which was to great help!
 Thanks for [sharing](https://blog.trailofbits.com/2016/06/28/start-using-the-secure-enclave-crypto-api/) Tidas and [SecureEnclaveCrypto](https://github.com/trailofbits/SecureEnclaveCrypto).
-They also got some other most interesting and capable projects.
-Check out the new VPN solution [Algo](https://github.com/trailofbits/algo).
+They also got some other most interesting projects.
+Check them out!

 ### Quinn “the Eskimo!”, Apple